⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 The Best Parts of Both Apps:

-Plus the AI advantage:
+Plus the all-in-one advantage:

 Read our full Strong vs PRPath comparison or compare Hevy vs PRPath.